ArsalShakil/gcp-vision-line-segmentation-python/README.md

 The algorithm successfully works for most of the slanted and slightly crumpled images.
 But it will fail to highly crumpled or folded images.

-## Credits: This is the python version of this github repo:
+## Credits: This is the NodeJS version of this github repo:
 https://github.com/sshniro/line-segmentation-algorithm-to-gcp-vision